With over two millennia of history behind it, Japanese sake isn't your typical run-of-the-mill alcohol beverage.

-After the rice is collected, it’s milled to remove the outer shell.
-This milling process is called rice polishing and is essential in determining the quality of the final brew.
+After the rice is collected, it's milled to remove the outer shell.
+This milling process is called rice polishing.
+This step is essential in determining the quality of the final brew.

-As you’ll see in the descriptions of the different types of sake below, the highest quality brews are those made with more “polished” rice grains.
+As you'll see in the different types of sake below, the highest quality brews are made with more "polished" rice grains.

-Top-quality premium sake will start with rice polished up to 50% of its original size whereas standard brands will only polish up to 70%.
+Top-quality premium sake will start with rice polished up to 50% of its original size.
+Standard brands only polish up to about 70%.

 After polishing, the rice is washed to clean off the rice flour (nuka) left behind from the milling process.